 In summary, the Bank has in place robust governance structure, policy framework and review mechanism to ensure availability of adequate liquidity even under stressed market conditions.
 The Bank is subject to liquidity coverage ratio (LCR) requirement in a phased manner as per the RBI guidelines from January 1, 2015.
 LCR was introduced to ensure that a bank has an adequate stock of unencumbered high quality liquid assets (HQLA) to survive a significant liquidity stress lasting for a period of 30 days.
-As per the RBI guidelines, the LCR disclosure should be based on the simple average of daily observations for the quarter starting from March 31, 2017.
-In view of the same the Bank has commenced computation of the LCR on a daily basis from January 1, 2017 for the Bank and the Group.
+The Bank computes LCR on a daily basis for the Bank and the Group.
+The LCR disclosure is based on simple average of daily observations.